blackducksoftware/blackduck-nexus3/README.md

 # Documentation

-All documentation is located on our public [Black Duck Confluence]()
+All documentation will be on our public [Confluence](https://synopsys.atlassian.net/wiki/spaces/INTDOCS)